Completions

 • Enterprise news monitoring (LexisNexis, Meltwater, Cision)

-Built for PR + brand-monitoring teams.
-Heavy implementation; overkill for per-location-content ingestion.
-Sentiment and topic classification global, not per-location-marketing-tuned.
+Built for PR and brand-monitoring teams.
+Heavy implementation.
+Overkill for per-location content production.
+Sentiment and topic classification are global, not tuned to your local markets.

 • RSS aggregators (Inoreader, Feedly)

-Operator manually subscribes to local papers per market.
-Does not scale past 20-30 locations.
+You manually subscribe to local papers per market.
+Does not scale past 20 to 30 locations.

-• DIY brand-manager search (Google Alerts + local papers)
+• In-house brand manager scanning (Google Alerts + local papers)

 Manual per-location scanning.
 Falls apart past 50 locations.